rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 ## Known Issue 2: After Debian App restart Broker doesn't start because Docker doesn't start without Systemd in WSL
 There are many ways to fix this problem.
 Most frequently : ```sudo service docker start``` enables Docker running as a background service.<br>
-Another issue can be Fstab complain, for this checkout: https://stackoverflow.com/questions/49397435/docker-start-failed-because-etc-fstab-not-found
+Another issue can be Fstab complain, for this checkout: https://stackoverflow.com/questions/49397435/docker-start-failed-because-etc-fstab-not-found <br>
+You may have to restart PC for changes to properly reflect

 ## Reference Tutorials
 The tutorials for NGSI-LD and FIWARE are here: https://ngsi-ld-tutorials.readthedocs.io/en/latest/<br>